Roles, Duties and Power of Registrar of Cooperative Societies

 | Joint Registrar | Coordinates operations across multiple districts. | Multi-district |

-Deputy Registrar of Cooperative Societies works at the district level ensuring all societies within the area come into compliance with legislation.
+The Deputy Registrar of Cooperative Societies works at the district level, ensuring all societies within the area come into compliance with legislation.

-The Joint Registrar of Cooperative Societies oversees operations within more than one district and collates between Deputy Registrars and headquarters.
+The Joint Registrar of Cooperative Societies oversees operations within more than one district and coordinates between Deputy Registrars and headquarters.

 Read Also: Society Treasurer Roles and Responsibilities